The Thief of Baghdad (1961 film): Plot

 The Third Door leads to the Palace of Kadeejah, a beautiful woman who tempts Karim to give up the quest and remain with her.
 Karim realizes that Kadeejah and her palace are a trap and finds the Fourth Door in a seaside cave.
 Meanwhile, Osman attacks Baghdad, and Ghamal turns traitor and joins Osman.

-The Fifth Door leads Karim to a winged horse, on which he travels to a castle in the clouds, where he finds the blue rose.
-He is immediately transported back to the desert, where the old man is waiting with Karim's horse.
+The Fourth Door leads to a bridge over a high chasm with a raging estuary far below.
+An invisible man exits the Fifth Door on the other side of the bridge and nearly strangles Karim to death before Karim removes the magic cloak that grants his opponent invisibility!
+Karim throws his brutal-looking opponent off the bridge.
+Whereupon, he enters the Fifth Door and sees that it leads him to a winged horse.
+Faced with the horse's overwhelming number of faceless sword-wielding guardians, he dons the invisibility cloak and thereby mounts the flying horse.
+On the bare back of which he travels to a castle in the clouds where he finds the blue rose behind the Sixth Door.
+He is immediately transported back to the desert, via the Seventh Door, where the old man is waiting with Karim's horse.
 The man gives Karim a magic jewel, telling him it will grant him one wish.

 Osman demands that Sultan Ali surrender Baghdad, threatening Amina.
 Karim arrives and uses the magic jewel to create an army of Karims, which, armed only with clubs, defeats Osman and his army.
 Unfortunately, during the battle, Osman's sword destroys the Blue Rose.
 Osman and his army flee.

 Karim rescues Amina and returns her to her father.
 The Blue Rose is destroyed, but Karim plucks a white rose and gives it to Amina, telling her that if she truly loves him, then it is blue.
 She takes the rose and tells him that it is blue, and it immediately turns blue, curing her.
 The sultan welcomes Karim as his son-in-law and successor.
 Karim sees a bust of the mysterious old man, but the sultan tells him that it is a bust of his late uncle, the great Sultan Achim I.